-One important policy issue that can fundamentally influence the growth potential relates to how public capital should be allocated between the agriculture and modern sectors.
-It is expected that increasing the share of public capital going to agriculture will increase agricultural output, the question is by how much.
-In the first policy experiment (Figure 5), we increase agriculture's share of infrastructure, δ_a , from 0.2 to 0.6.
-This represents a very significant policy reform.
+One important policy issue that can fundamentally influence the growth potential is: how should public capital be allocated between the agricultural and the modern sector?
+It is expected that increasing the share of public capital going to agriculture will increase agricultural output: The question is by how much.
+In the first policy experiment (Figure 5), we increase agriculture's share of infrastructure (δ_a) from 0.2 to 0.6.
+This is a very large policy reform.
 An immediate impact of an increase in the share of infrastructure in agriculture is that G_a increases and G_m falls.
 Because G and K are assumed to be complements, K_m also falls.
-Figure 6 reveals that GDP growth declines as more public capital is allocated to agriculture.
-This is true simply because of the higher capital intensity (private and public) of the modern sector relative to agriculture.
-As expected (because L_a also increases), the relative size of the agriculture sector increases, both measured in terms of employment and GDP share, although the effect on the labor share seems to be larger than on the GDP share.
-The effect on the level of overall GDP is persistent, while the magnitude of the effects on agriculture's labor share and GDP share declines over time.
-Finally, the effect on overall GDP is far smaller when public and private capital are substitutes.
-This makes sense; when public and private capital are substitutes, an increase (decrease) in public capital is followed by a decrease (increase) in private capital, thus undoing the effect of policy change.
-In the case of complements, a reinforcing effect occurs that magnifies the policy effect.
+Figure 6 reveals that GDP growth declines as more of the public capital is allocated to agriculture.
+This is true simply because of the higher capital (private and public) intensity of the modern sector relative to agriculture.
+As expected (because L_a also increases) the relative size of the agricultural sector rises, both measured in terms of employment and in terms of GDP shares, although the effect on the labor share seems to be larger than on the GDP share.
+The effect on the level of overall GDP is persistent, while the size of the effects on agriculture's labor share and GDP share declines over time.
+Finally, the effects on overall GDP are far smaller when public and private capital are substitutes.
+This makes sense: when public and private capital are substitutes, an increase/decrease in public capital is followed by a decrease/increase in private capital, thus undoing the effects of policy change.
+In the case of complements, a reinforcing effect takes place that magnifies the policy effects.